regdoc/piri/README.md

 ### REGDOC-Ontology-Version-1-0-beta.rdf (.ttl)

 Ontology containing classes for hierarchical incident and measure classification.
+For more information have a look at the ontology, classes and porperties are self-describing.

 ### myCBR-model-PIRI-Fire-Version-1-0-beta.prj